fault tolerant replication

 Diogo Behrens, Marco Serafini, Flavio P Junqueira, Sergei Arnautov, and Christof Fetzer

-In 12th USENIX Symposium on Networked Systems Design and Implementation (NSDI), 2015
+In Proceedings of the 12th USENIX Symposium on Networked Systems Design and Implementation (NSDI), 2015

 2012